 Visiting Scholars Subcommittee

-The Visiting Scholars Program (VSP) is a valued program at CSUS.
+The Visiting Scholars Program (VSP) is a valued program at Sacramento State.
 It contributes to the scholarly and creative activities of the University and to the enrichment of the life of both the University and the regional community.
-Furthermore, the Program, through its lecture series and scholarly presentations, furthers the CSUS vision "to develop a campus that is welcoming, inclusive, vibrant, and intellectually stimulating for students, faculty, staff, alumni, and University visitors", and "to develop a campus community whose diversity enriches the lives of all and whose members develop a strong sense of personal and community identity as well as mutual respect.”
+Furthermore, the Program, through its scholarly presentations, furthers the California State University, Sacramento’s vision "to develop a campus that is welcoming, inclusive, vibrant, and intellectually stimulating for students, faculty, staff, alumni, and University visitors," and "to develop a campus community whose diversity enriches the lives of all and whose members develop a strong sense of personal and community identity as well as mutual respect.”